eclipse-csi/otterdog/docs/reference/organization/repository/index.md

 - TODO: complete

+- specifying a description of more than 350 characters triggers an error (maximum supported length by GitHub)
 - specifying more than 20 topics triggers an error (maximum number of supported topics by GitHub)
+- disabling `has_discussions` while this repository is configured as source repository for discussion of this organization triggers an error

 !!! note